jsccosta/logseq/pages/Testing.md

 - **Otherwise**: Few tests fail, a deployment is aborted, our team is going to spend precious time now, do we have a bug? let’s investigate, oh no — it seems that two tests were mutating the same seed data
 ## Don’t catch errors, expect them
 - **Do**: When trying to assert that some input triggers an error, it might look right to use try-catch-finally and asserts that the catch clause was entered.
 The result is an awkward and verbose test case (example below) that hides the simple test intent and the result expectations.
 A more elegant alternative is the using the one-line dedicated Chai assertion: expect(method).to.throw (or in Jest: expect(method).toThrow()).
 It’s absolutely mandatory to also ensure the exception contains a property that tells the error type, otherwise given just a generic error the application won’t be able to do much rather than show a disappointing message to the user
-- x Otherwise: It will be challenging to infer from the test reports (e.g. CI reports) what went wrong
+- **Otherwise**: It will be challenging to infer from the test reports (e.g. CI reports) what went wrong
+## Tag your tests
+- **Do**: Different tests must run on different scenarios: quick smoke, IO-less, tests should run when a developer saves or commits a file, full end-to-end tests usually run when a new pull request is submitted, etc. This can be achieved by tagging tests with keywords like #cold #api #sanity so you can grep with your testing harness and invoke the desired subset.
+For example, this is how you would invoke only the sanity test group with Mocha: mocha — grep ‘sanity’
+- **Otherwise**: Running all the tests, including tests that perform dozens of DB queries, any time a developer makes a small change can be extremely slow and keeps developers away from running tests
 - #js #testing
 - links to:
 	- [Yoni Goldberg - Testing](https://github.com/goldbergyoni/javascript-testing-best-practices#section-0%EF%B8%8F%E2%83%A3-the-golden-rule)